-The word aviation originates from the Latin word for bird, “avis,” and is used to refer to the different activities involved in flight and aircraft within the Earth’s atmosphere.
+The word aviation originates from the Latin word for bird, “avis,” and refers to flying aircraft and to the activities involved in designing, producing, operating, and maintaining aircraft.
 A massive and complex industry, aviation is crucial to the global economy in today’s interconnected world.
 Studying aviation provides students with a comprehensive understanding of the industry’s technical, operational, and managerial aspects, preparing them for rewarding careers as pilots, aviation engineers, air traffic controllers, and aviation managers.

-The United States is home to some of the world’s top aviation institutions and one of the largest and most developed aviation industries.
-Studying aviation in the USA offers students exposure to a thriving aviation ecosystem and cutting-edge technology.
+The United States is home to several respected aviation institutions and one of the world’s largest and most highly regulated aviation ecosystems.
+Studying aviation in the USA offers students exposure to a thriving aviation industry and advanced technology.
 Students studying aviation in the country learn and adhere to well-established regulatory standards, ensuring they are well-prepared for careers focused on safety, security, and compliance.

-This article will explore the top five aviation schools in the USA for international students.
+This article will explore five top aviation schools in the USA for international students.

 Top Flight Schools in the USA